bogi99/medcheck2/README.md

 - Mark pills as taken for the day
 - Reset daily progress
 - Export and import your setup and progress as JSON for easy sharing or backup
-- No tracking, analytics, or personal data collection—fully anonymous
+- No tracking, analytics, or personal data collection - fully anonymous
 - Responsive, modern UI with Tailwind CSS

 ## Privacy & Anonymity